What is the Clinical Librarian Service?

-The Clinical Librarian can attend your meetings to assess and help with any information requirements that arise.
+Our Clinical Librarians can attend your meetings to assess and help with any information requirements that arise.
 If you your team is working on a project (e.g. looking to introduce a new policy or change in practice, create an information campaign, or conduct service evaluation), we can help from the start by carrying out literature searches and finding the evidence you need to support your decisions.

 If you want to keep up with recent developments in your speciality or area of interest, then sign up to receive our Knowledge Alert Bulletins.
 They will keep you informed of new policies, guidelines, health news, research breakthroughs, events and much more.
 You can choose how often you receive the bulletins – daily/weekly/monthly.
 Sign up here

-For more information or to discuss how the Clinical Librarian Service can help you, please contact: Hayley Beresford
+- If you are a MTW student or staff member and would like more information or to discuss how the Clinical Librarian Service can help you, please contact: The Library

 - If you are a KMPT student or staff member and would like more information or to discuss how the Clinical Librarian Service can help you, please contact: Maria Hughes.
 KMPT staff and students can also find further information about library services specific to their organisation here: KMPT | Clinical librarian and here: KMPT | Information and resources